dlang/DIPs/DIPs/DIP-2NNN-QFS.md

 in present-day D, the token sequence <code>(*s*)</code> only parses as an expression.
-With the changes proposed by this DIP, it also parses as a type, which is a meaningful difference in niche constructs such as `__traits(isSame)`.
+With the changes proposed by this DIP, it also parses as a type, which is a meaningful difference in `__traits(isSame)`.
-These can be remedied using a cast expression instead of just parentheses.
+These can be remedied using a cast instead of (mis-)using parentheses to force parsing as an expression.

 ## Copyright & License
 Copyright © 2024 by Quirin F. Schroll